Department of East Asian Studies

 Concentrators are required to achieve proficiency in one East Asian language through the third-year level, and take eight departmental courses.
 The departmentals must include the junior seminar (EAS 300), at least two of the five courses HIS/EAS 207-208, HUM/EAS/COM 233-234, or EAS 229, and at least one course on pre-modern Asia.
 A single course may not be used to satisfy two requirements, with the exception of HIS 207 and HUM 233, either of which may be used to satisfy the requirement of a course on premodern Asia.
 A minimum of six of the eight departmentals must be EAS-prefixed courses.
 The remaining two may be language-courses at or above the 300 level (after the three-year proficiency requirement is fulfilled), or any language courses in a second East Asian language.

-Students seeking advanced placement should consult the departmental representative.
+Students seeking advanced placement should consult the director of undergraduate studies.

 1. One year of language study in one East Asian language